knebiolo/stryke/README.md

 # Spreadsheet Interface

 To implement a desktop entrainment study, Stryke will need data describing river discharge scenarios, project operating scenarios, seasonal entrainment events, turbine parameters, and migratory routes.
 There is a tab for each major study component; you can find directions to complete them below.
-It is possible to configure a Stryke project (spreadsheet) for resident or anadromous species impact assessments for different operating configurations (run of river, peaking, and pumped storage operations), and it allows for an expanded migratory network with multiple dependent facilities.
+It is possible to configure a Stryke project (spreadsheet) for resident or anadromous species impact assessments, for different operating configurations (run of river, peaking, and pumped storage operations), and it allows for an expanded migratory network with multiple dependent facilities.

 >**_NOTE:_** Stryke will not overwrite output tabs in the spreadsheet interface.
 Therefore ensure that the input spreadsheet does not contain tabs of 'beta fit', 'daily summary' and 'yearly summary' before running a new simulation.
 After running a simulation it is advisable to save the input file with output tabs so that simulation parameters and outputs are contained in a single file and subsequent simulations should start with different spreadsheets.

+The input spreadsheet and this ReadMe are in the ornder in which parameters should be entered.
+You will note that the spreadsheet makes use of pull down lists for ease of data entry and for maintaining consistent naming conventions across individual sheets.

 ## Flow Scenarios

 This section contains instructions for setting up the ‘Flow Scenarios’ tab on the spreadsheet interface.
-There are different setups for native and anadromous species; therefore, it is advised that they be analyzed separately.
-For native species, entrainment events often occur on a seasonal cycle and are a function of the amount of water discharged through a facility.
+There are different setups for resident  and anadromous species; therefore, it is advised that they be analyzed separately.
+For resident species, entrainment events often occur on a seasonal cycle and are a function of the amount of water discharged through a facility.
 The intent of Stryke is to simulate over the range of potential river discharges and realistic plant operating scenarios.
 For facilities with multiple units, it is assumed that a single unit would be operated until its most efficient flow.
 At that point, water will then begin to flow through the other units until their most efficient flow or until the hydraulic capacity of the facility is met.
 Additional discharge beyond the facility's capacity is then spilled over the dam.
 Assuming fish proportionally follow the flow, we can estimate the rates at which fish will pass via each passage route.
 Thus, if we know the river discharge and hydraulic capacities of the unit(s), we can simulate passage through the facility.

-On the **Flow Scenarios** tab, you will note 10 columns: Scenario Number, Scenario, Flow, Min_Op_Flow, Env_Flow, Gage, FlowYear, Prorate, Season, Months.
+On the **Flow Scenarios** tab, you will note the following columns: Scenario Number, Scenario, Flow, Gage, FlowYear, Prorate, Season, Months.
 An explanation of the columns, expected data types, and strategies for native species is in the table below.

 | Field           | Data Type |                                             Comment                                           |